 So, if a slower shutter speed lets in more light, it makes sense that, for low light pictures, you should use a slow shutter speed.
 But there's more to choosing a shutter speed than just light: Any object that moves while the shutter is open will be blurred.
 Sometimes, the blur is intentional, but other times you want a crisp subject frozen in time with zero blur.

 Most of the time, blur is unwanted, so a fast shutter speed is used.
-When taking pictures of sports or snapping shots of kids, for example, a fast shutter speed is usually best.
+When taking pictures of sports or snapping shots of kids or babies, for example, a fast shutter speed is usually best.
 The faster the subject is moving, the faster the shutter speed should be to freeze the action.
 Since the best shutter speed depends on the speed of your subject, there's no hard and fast rule as to what setting to use.
 For fast subjects, try starting out at 1/500.
 Check your shots in the LCD screen and increase if you have some blur, or decrease if the subject is sharp but too dark.

 Sometimes, blur can be a good thing.
 Blur can give an image a sense of movement.
 Many waterfall images, for example, use a slow shutter speed so the water appears as a smooth, white blur.
 Intentionally using a slow shutter speed to blur motion is called long exposure photography—it's great for smoothing out water, showing the motion of traffic or people or photographing fireworks, just to name a few.
 Just like freezing the action, there's no hard, fast rule for the right shutter speed to use for a long exposure.